cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

 - `#include <no_strings_attached/split_string.h>`
 - `#include <no_strings_attached/string_trim.h>`

-> Such small libraries are a bit excessive for the real world use, but we are learning how to write libraries here, so it'll do :wink:
+> :bulb: Such small libraries are a bit excessive for the real world use, but we are learning how to write libraries here, so it'll do :wink:

 #### Expected functionality
 - Splitting strings library `string_split` should have the following functions: